openstax/response-validator/README.md

 Note that this step will download several NLTK corpora, silently, and add them to the deployed tree.

-Alternatively you can install requirements.txt, which contains the last known working dependency versions:
+Alternatively you can install requirements.txt, which contains the last known working dependency versions for Python 3.7+:

 ```bash
 pip install -r requirements.txt